Remember when you could go see a superhero movie without it turning into a political rally? Those were the days.

 As a result, there are now political constraints on the narrative and direction of the MCU.
 And although I personally believe that more diversity in media is a good thing, the danger comes down to whether the agenda surpasses the narrative.

-I mean, I liked Buffy the Vampire Slayer, Alien, Terminator, and even Disney’s Kim Possible (back in the day) and was invested in those stories with female leads.
-But I’d struggle to think how they may be marketed amidst this flurry of political polarisation, and whether they’d even endure the test of time as a result
+I mean, I liked Buffy the Vampire Slayer, Alien, Terminator, and even Disney Channel’s Kim Possible (back in the day) and was invested in those stories with female leads.
+But I’d struggle to think how they may be marketed now amidst this flurry of political polarisation, and whether they’d even endure the test of time as a result

 I fear people looking back at this political moment in film as being “so 2019” as a result.
-Eventually, some other political fad will take it’s place, and so on.
+Eventually, some other political fad takes its place, and it’ll be consigned to the history books.

-Our political and media spheres of being increasingly dominated by social media.
-I’ve written before on how old the multi-platform is transitioning to a far more active consumer.
+Our political and media spheres of being increasingly dominated by social media, and I’ve written before on how old the multi-platform is transitioning to a far more active consumer.

-Unfortunately, the polarising audience response to Captain Marvel is a response of that, and a shaky foot for starting off phase four.
+Unfortunately, the polarising audience response to Captain Marvel is a direct response to social media marketing, and a shaky foot for starting off phase four of the MCU.

 We’re told things about her character and why we should like her and how important she is.
-But it’s just such an average movie.
+But it’s just such an average movie in the grand scheme of things – and one I don’t think I’ll revisit.

 Do I hate Brie Larson?
 No. I think she’s a perfectly talented actor (loved her in Scott Pilgrim and Room) and I like to think that her character will develop in much the same was as Iron Man, Thor, Captain America or any other Marvel superhero.

-But that’s still playing damage control and not getting out ahead of it.
+But that’s just playing damage control and not getting out ahead of it.

 Instead Disney has capitalised on manufacturing a political rally out of a Superhero movie – and creating a cause.